hyperledger-gerrit-archive/fabric-chaincode-node/README.md

 Alternatively you can use the `peer` and `orderer` binaries to manually start the target network and initialize the channel.

-Run these commands to build the executabiles needed for the test environment:
+Run these commands to build the executables needed for the test environment:
 ```
 make peer
 make orderer